peteroupc/peteroupc.github.io/betadist.md

                but changed to accept a Bernoulli factory rather than a fixed value for the exponent.
-               To the best of my knowledge, I am not aware of any other work that presents this exact Bernoulli factory.
+               To the best of my knowledge, I am not aware of any article or paper that presents this exact Bernoulli factory.
                - fbase, fexponent: Functions that return 1 if heads and 0 if tails.
                  The first is the base, the second is the exponent.